fudab/fudab.github.io/covid-19/us.md

     <th align="center"><img width="600" src="./figures_us/US_R_fitting_0426.png"></th>
   </tr>
   <tr>
     <td>Figure 4: All three models: SEIR, exponential growth and power growth.
+The start date of the fitting is March 16, 2020.
 Scatters indicate the actual number of infected people and the curves are the corresponding results of least square fitting.
 The error bar is shown for R. </td>
   </tr>
 </table>